IAprender-dev/Iaprender/replit.md

   - Redesigned three main feature cards with minimalist style while keeping same texts and icons
   - Implemented clean, centered layout with subtle backgrounds and hover effects
   - Enhanced cards with fantastic contrast using dark backgrounds and vibrant colors for maximum visual impact
+  - Redesigned cards to match "Linguagem & Texto" and "Criação Visual" style with left-aligned text and subtle colors
 - June 25, 2025: Complete teacher dashboard redesign
   - Implemented minimalist and interactive design with fantastic visuals
   - Removed complex sidebar and header components for cleaner experience